segment-boneyard/nightmare/Readme.md

         .getTitle();
 ```

-These touples are automatically detached from the prototype by the Nightmare constructor, so if they are mutated later it doesn't affect existing instances.
+These tuples are automatically detached from the prototype by the Nightmare constructor, so if they are mutated later it doesn't affect existing instances.

+Namespaces with custom electron actions can be defined too.
+See the mocha tests for examples.

 #### Nightmare.action(name, action|namespace)

-While in v3 promises are favored, the .action method is still retained for backward compatability.
+While in v3 promises are favored, the .action function is still retained for backward compatability.
 Here's an example:

 ```js
 Nightmare.action('size', function () {